aandaleon/Ad_PX_pipe/README.md

 # Ad_PX_pipe
 This repository reorganizes and restructures scripts from ["Analysis of the genetic architecture and predicted gene expression of lipid traits in Hispanic cohorts"](https://github.com/WheelerLab/px_his_chol) to be more user-friendly.
-We will be using genotypes from 1000 Genomes American superpopulation and simulating phenotypes and covariances in R.
+We will be using genotypes from 1000 Genomes American superpopulation and simulating phenotypes and covariances in R. For exact details on the inner workings of each script, use the `<--desc>` flag.
+All paths to softwares are defaulted to those on wheelerlab3.

 01. Produce phenotypes and covariates (ex. medicines) in R

 02. Perform quality control in [PLINK](https://www.cog-genomics.org/plink/1.9/filter) using [gwasqc_pipeline](https://github.com/WheelerLab/gwasqc_pipeline)
-  - Do not remove individuals outside population means

 03. Impute data with the [Michigan Imputation Server](https://imputationserver.sph.umich.edu/index.html#!)